PollyWorld

 PollyWorld is a 2006 animated comedy film from Universal Studios, based on the Polly Pocket toy franchise.
-It is the third Polly Pocket movie.
-It is preceded by Lunar Eclipse and 2 Cool at the Pocket Plaza.
-This is the only feature-length film in the series.
-The movie aired on Nickelodeon in the United States on November 12, 2006, and later Cartoon Network.
+It is the third Polly Pocket movie (preceded by Lunar Eclipse and 2 Cool at the Pocket Plaza) and the only feature-length film in the series.
+The movie aired on Nickelodeon in the United States on November 12, 2006, and later Cartoon Network in Latin America.
 It was released on DVD the following week.